hmesfi/hw7-profiling/README.md

 it only has access to the run function.

-Time it takes to execute
+Time it takes to execute 50 million instructions
 -----------------------------------
 About 4 seconds, we know this because our UM takes about 6 seconds to execute the 80 million instructions inside midmark.um